Skip to content

 Practicing cold call scenarios and listening to call recordings for feedback are two important ways to ensure your inside sales representatives are set up for success in delivering your scripts.
 At BlueWhale, we also have our sales development representatives sit in on every sales call.
 Not only do they get the opportunity to do a warm hand-off of prospects to account executives, they learn a lot more about our solutions and better understand what parts of our value proposition are most compelling to different types of prospects.

 Building, training, and maintaining a successful inside sales team goes beyond scripting, although cold call scripts play an essential role.
-CONVERT from BlueWhale implements these scripting and sales development best practices without our clients having to expend the time and effort necessary to expand their inside sales function.
+ENGAGE+ from BlueWhale implements these scripting and sales development best practices without our clients having to expend the time and effort necessary to expand their inside sales function.
 Supplement your organization with sales development representatives who have a proven track record of successful appointment setting and lead qualification.

 Share This Post